WDI-SEA/react-development-course-materials/02-React State/04-section-recap1.md

 ## Learning Objectives

-*After this code-along section, you will be able to:*
+*After this recap, you will be able to:*

 * Describe the flow of methods in a component
 * Identify the triggers for re-rendering of a component